YashChavanWeb/Realtime-IPL-ScoreBoard/README.md

-# 🏏 IPL Real-time Scoreboard Management Application ⚾
+# 🏏 IPL Real-time Scoreboard Management ⚾

 As a developer, I’ve always been curious about how sports events like the IPL are managed in **real-time**—especially with all the live scoring and **complex stats updates**.
 It sparked an idea to build something similar.